unmultimedio/samplr/README.md

 ### 1. Samplr config

 Setup your `.samplr.yml` configuration file at the root of your project.
 It uses regex matches for file paths.
-This one is a good start:
+Some example configs [here](./examples/.samplr.sample.yml), but this one is a good start:

 ```yml
 # Example of .samplr.yml